Yashmak

 A yashmak, yashmac or yasmak (from yaşmak, "a veil") is a Turkish, Egyptian and Turkmen type of veil or niqāb worn by women to cover their faces in public.
 During the Ottoman Empire, the garment eventually became transparent in the middle part of the 19th century.
 Upper-class women wore the transparent yashmak, while the peasants still had to cover their faces.

 Eventually, due to various feminist uprisings, women stopped wearing the yashmak.
-One such courageous woman who caused the abandonment of the yashmak in Egypt during the 1920s was Huda Sha'arawi.
+One such woman who caused the abandonment of the yashmak in Egypt during the 1920s was Huda Sha'arawi.
 Today, there is almost no usage of this garment in Turkey and Egypt.
 In Turkmenistan, however, it is still consciously used by some married women in the presence of elder relatives of a husband.

 Description

 Unlike an ordinary veil, a yashmak contains a head-veil and a face-veil in one, thus consisting of two pieces of fine muslin, one tied across the face under the nose, and the other tied across the forehead, draping the head.

 A yashmak can also include a rectangle of woven black horsehair attached close to the temples and sloping down like an awning to cover the face, called peçe, or it can be a veil covered with pieces of lace, having slits for the eyes, tied behind the head by strings and sometimes supported over the nose by a small piece of gold.